wrentfree/pi-tracker/README.md

 sudo pip install xvfbwrapper
 ```

-*Scripts*
+## Scripts

 `coptracker.py` is the script that runs daily that scrapes the Hamilton County Sheriff's Office booking table from the previous day and saves it as a csv.

-'coptracker_backlog.py' will cycle through all available tables except the previous day's.
+`coptracker_backlog.py` will cycle through all available tables except the previous day's.